pri-k/docs-mysql/backup.html.md

 1. Select "Enable Backups"
 1. Enter the bucket name where backup artifacts will be uploaded.
 Using the S3 credentials provided, p-mysql will automatically create the bucket if it does not exist.
 1. Enter a folder name for this cluster's backups to be stored.
-Again, the folder will be automatically created if it does not exist. **It is important to use this folder exclusively for this cluster's backup artifacts.** Mixing the backup artifacts from different clusters within a single folder can cause confusion and possible inadvertant loss of backup artifacts.
+Again, the folder will be automatically created if it does not exist. **It is important to use this folder exclusively for this cluster's backup artifacts.** Mixing the backup artifacts from different clusters within a single folder can cause confusion and possible inadvertent loss of backup artifacts.
 1. Provide an AWS Access Key and Secret Access Key in the following fields.
 We recommend that you create an [IAM](https://aws.amazon.com/iam/) credential that only has access to this bucket.
 1. Specify how often you'd like backups to occur in the final field, "Cron Schedule."
 The [syntax definition](http://godoc.org/github.com/robfig/cron) is similar to traditional cron, plus easy features such as, `@every 1d` to back up once per day.